 In two other reported cases where children (each weighing approximately 10 kg) accidentally, acutely ingested approximately 120 mg/kg, there were no signs of acute intoxication or late sequelae.
 Blood level in one child 90 minutes after ingestion was 700 μg/mL — about 10 times the peak levels seen in absorption-excretion studies.

 A 19-year-old male who had taken 8,000 mg of ibuprofen over a period of a few hours complained of dizziness, and nystagmus was noted.
 After hospitalization, parenteral hydration and 3 days bed rest, he recovered with no reported sequelae.

-- DUEXIS should not be given to patients who have experienced asthma, urticaria, or allergic reactions after taking aspirin or other NSAIDs.
-Severe, rarely fatal, anaphylaxis with NSAIDs have been reported in such patients [see WARNINGS AND PRECAUTIONS and DRUG INTERACTIONS].
+- History of asthma, urticaria, or other allergic-type reactions after taking aspirin or other NSAIDs.
+Severe, sometimes fatal, anaphylactic reactions to NSAIDs have been reported in such patients [see WARNINGS AND PRECAUTIONS].

 - DUEXIS should not be administered to patients with a history of hypersensitivity to other H2-receptor antagonists.
 Cross sensitivity with other H2-receptor antagonists has been observed.

 Last reviewed on RxList: 5/23/2016